markotesic/markotesic.github.io/content/publication/ea_cogsci/index.md

   focal_point: ""
   preview_only: false
   filename: featured.jpg
-summary: Analyzing confirmation between theories in cases of intertheoretic reduction (e.g. reducing thermodynamics to statistical mechanics) using Bayesian networks.
+summary: Investigating people's reasoning in explaining away situations by manipulating the priors of causes and the structural complexity of the causal Baeysian networks.
 url_dataset: ""
 url_project: ""
 url_source: ""
 url_video: ""
 publication: "*Proceedings of the 40th Annual Meeting of the Cognitive Science Society*"
 featured: true
-date: 2017-07-26T00:00:00Z
+date: 2018-07-26T00:00:00Z
 url_slides: ""
 title: "Explaining away: Significance of priors, diagnostic reasoning, and structural complexity"
 url_poster: ""